MigOpsRepos/pg_dbms_job/README.md

 DROP TRIGGER dbms_job_scheduled_notify_trg ON dbms_job.all_scheduled_jobs;
 DROP TRIGGER dbms_job_async_notify_trg ON dbms_job.all_async_jobs;
 ```
-Once the trigger are dropped the polling of job will only be done every `job_queue_interval` seconds (5 deconds by default).
+Once the trigger are dropped the polling of job will only be done every `job_queue_interval` seconds (5 seconds by default).

 ## [Authors](#authors)